- Brief detailsHeight170PlaysRight-HandedCareer$5,640,609YTD$1,968,865Place of birthNew York City, USAResidenceNew York City, USA

 - Full descriptionPersonal

-Career HighlightsSINGLES Winner (2): 2025 - Merida; 2024 - Hobart WTA 125 SINGLES Finalist (1): 2024 - Paris.
+Career HighlightsSINGLES Winner (2): 2025 - Merida 2024 - Hobart WTA 125 TITLES AND FINALS SINGLES Finalist (2): 2024 - Paris 2023 - Bastad

-Career in ReviewVoted 2024 WTA Most Improved Player of the Year Award, finished the year ranked No.8 with a singles record of 54-24, winning her first career title at 2024 Hobart; climbed to a year-end ranking at No.8 after finishing 2023 at No.38 (and No.143 in 2022)
+Voted 2024 WTA Most Improved Player of the Year Award, finished the year ranked No.8 with a singles record of 54-24, winning her first career title at 2024 Hobart; climbed to a year-end ranking at No.8 after finishing 2023 at No.38 (and No.143 in 2022)

 2023 was a stand-out year, achieving a career best with semifinal at WTA 500 San Diego (l.
 Kenin) and ending season with a ranking of No. 32.
-Also reached two quarterfinals on clay; Strasbourg (l.
-Blinkova) and Palermo (l. eventual champion Zheng) and one semifinal on grass; Bad Homburg (l.
-Siniakova).
+Also reached two quarterfinals on clay, Strasbourg (l.
+Blinkova) and Palermo (l. eventual champion Zheng), and one semifinal on grass, Bad Homburg (l.
+Siniakova)

 In 2022, posted 31-18 win-loss record.
 At Tour-level, made 2r at Charleston (as WC, l.
 Jabeur), fell 1r at Monterrey (as WC, l.
 Zacarias) and Indian Wells (as WC, l.
 Anisimova), and contested qualifying at San Diego